Thertzlor/Revenant/wiki/Options_Documentation.md

 If there are any keybindings on a button, never merge them with parent bindings.
 * *default value: false*

+## reverseRelativeAxis
+Reverse the Y axis of relative movement in [Mouse Position Macros](), so that 400px means 400px upwards and "-10%" means 10% down.
+* *default value: true*

 ## externalConfigs
 define a path of an external configuration file, or an array of multiple paths, loaded and combined in order.
 * *default value: nil*